Jason Rezaian: United States Senate

 On May 11, 2015, the United States Senate called for the release of Rezaian in a 90-0 vote.
 There were ten senators who did not vote.

-(This measure has not been amended since it was introduced.
-The summary of that version is repeated here.)
+This measure has not been amended since it was introduced.
+The summary of that version is repeated below:

-States that it is U.S. policy that: (1) the government of the Islamic Republic of Iran should immediately release Saeed Abedini, Amir Hekmati, and Jason Rezaian, and cooperate with the U.S. government to locate and return Robert Levinson; and (2) the U.S. government should undertake every effort using every diplomatic tool at its disposal to secure their release.
+States that it is "U.S. policy that: (1) the government of the Islamic Republic of Iran should immediately release Saeed Abedini, Amir Hekmati, and Jason Rezaian, and cooperate with the U.S. government to locate and return Robert Levinson; and (2) the U.S. government should undertake every effort using every diplomatic tool at its disposal to secure their release.

 Release

 On January 16, 2016, it was announced that Rezaian had been released from Iran along with three other United States prisoners in exchange of the release of seven Iranian prisoners and the drop of charges against fourteen other Iranians.
 On the same day of his release, America released $1.7 billion in frozen Iranian accounts.